gmac/professional-javascript/part1_basics/intro_to_javascript.md

  - The **iterator** variable will assume the value of each *key* as the loop runs.
  - The **object** specifies what data structure to loop through the keys of.

-Now, this simpler `for...in` loop technically works on arrays as well, however it cannot guarentee the order in which keys are accessed.
+Now, this simpler `for...in` loop technically works on arrays as well, however it cannot guarantee the order in which keys are accessed.
 For named object keys, we're generally not concerned with access order.
 For ordered arrays though, it's generally safest to use a sequential `for` loop.

 ## Conditionals